-As depicted in Figure 2, there is a decreasing trend in government expenditure as a percentage of RGDP until Sri Lanka opened up her economy in 1977.
-Since 1977, the Sri Lankan economy, once dominated by agricultural, has experienced strong growth in its industrial and service sectors.
-In the political front, Sri Lanka began to shift away from a socialist orientation in 1977.
+Figure II depicts a decreasing trend in government expenditure as a percentage of RGDP until Sri Lanka opened up its economy in 1977.
+Since 1977, the Sri Lankan economy, once dominated by agriculture, has experienced strong growth in its industrial and service sectors.
+On the political front, Sri Lanka began to shift away from a socialist orientation in 1977.
 Since then, the government has been deregulating, privatizing, and opening the economy to international competition.
-The share of government in RGDP starts to fluctuate afterwards, but it looks more or less stagnated ever since.
+The share of government in RGDP began to fluctuate afterwards, but it has more or less stagnated ever since.
 High level of economic liberalization means less government involvement in the economy.
 Nevertheless, in Sri Lanka's case, left and right aligned political parties won general elections one after the other, and came into power interchangeably.
-This resulted in very frequent changes in the government policies and spending decisions.
+This resulted in very frequent changes in government policies and spending decisions.

-Figure 2 Government expenditure as a per cent of real GDP
+Figure II Government expenditure as a per cent of real GDP